 Mergers and Acquisitions

-Malcolm was involved in many large public company mergers and acquisitions of the 1980s–1990s, including by unsolicited tender offers and proxy contests.
-His practice evolved into negotiated acquisition transactions, leveraged buyouts, and significant divestiture transactions involving non-strategic assets.
+Malcolm has historically been involved in many large public company mergers and acquisitions, including by unsolicited tender offers and proxy contests.
+His practice also includes negotiated acquisition transactions, capital markets financial buyouts, and significant divestiture transactions involving non-strategic assets.
 Malcolm also represents investment banks as financial adviser in merger and acquisition transactions, including advising on fairness opinions, and special committees of boards of directors in “going private” and other related party transactions.
 Malcolm has been named “Dealmaker of the Month” by The American Lawyer for his work in the area of mergers and acquisitions.

 Malcolm has been involved in more than 300 securities offerings during his career, representing issuers and underwriters in offerings of equity, debt, and convertible securities, including many high-yield debt securities offerings.
 Included in those offerings is representation of many of the world’s largest investment banking firms as underwriter or placement agent.